The Kelty Dennehy Mental Health Resource Centre is re-opening!

 Peer Navigation – talk with a knowledgeable and compassionate Peer Navigator about your mental health challenges and about navigating the mental health system, resources, and supports.

-Groups & Programs – connect with a Support Group, Art Class, Educational Presentation, Yoga Class, Book Club, Meditation Practice and much more.
+Social Support Groups & Programs – connect with a Support Group, Art Class, Educational Presentation, Yoga Class, Book Club, Meditation Practice and much more.

 Resource Library – look through or take home a book from a large library of mental health resources covering many topics.